Bealtaine/Cork County Council/Uillinn Artist in Residence Award 2024

 Open studio Tuesday, Wednesday, Saturday

-During my residency at Uillinn, I aim to develop the groundwork and research for my next body of work entitled Running To A Pause.
+During my residency at Uillinn as part of the Bealtaine Festival, I aim to develop the groundwork and research for my next body of work entitled Running To A Pause.
 This will be a multidisciplinary visual art project examining movement and my changing relationship with it as it relates to my own body over time.
 I will explore this theme through large-scale drawings: some figurative; some abstract and expressive.
 I will document the creation of the drawings using video and photography.
-I will also record my findings through writing, sketch-notes and mind-maps.

-My primary goal is create a body of work based on the theme of movement as outlined above.
+My primary goal is to experiement with materials and methodologies thereby kickstarting a new body of work based on the theme of movement as outlined above.
 Secondly, having spent the last few years working predominantly on collaborative sequential art projects using digital media, I wish to focus on self-initiated projects and to experiment with different scales of drawing: large and small scale; analogue and digital.

 Fiona Boniwell is a visual artist based in Kinsale, Ireland.
 She studied in London graduating from Kingston University with a BA Hons in Fine Art.